moose-c/CopernicusModelAtlas/Readme.md

 ## Connecting to Openshift
-You need to have access to the geo-acc-modelatlas namespace, act GeoICT for this After this, navigate to the oc-setup folder
+You need to have access to the geo-acc-modelatlas namespace, act GeoICT for this After this, navigate to the oc-setup folder.
+Here, place the oc CLI in this folder (https://docs.redhat.com/en/documentation/openshift_container_platform/4.8/html/cli_tools/openshift-cli-oc#cli-about-cli_cli-developer-commands)